nextflow-io/website/content/blog/2022/learn-nextflow-in-2022.md

 icon=evan.jpg
 ~~~~~~

 A lot has happened since we last wrote about how best to learn Nextflow, over a year ago.
-Several new resources have been released including a new Nextflow Software Carpentries course and an excellent write-up from 23andMe.
+Several new resources have been released including a new Nextflow [Software Carpentries](https://software-carpentry.org) course and an excellent write-up by [23andMe](https://www.23andme.com).

 We have collated some links below from a diverse collection of resources to help you on your journey to learn Nextflow.
-Nextflow is a community-driven project - if you have any suggestions, please make a pull request to this page on GitHub.
+Nextflow is a community-driven project - if you have any suggestions, please make a pull request to [this page on GitHub](https://github.com/nextflow-io/website/tree/master/content/blog/2022/learn-nextflow-in-2022.md).

 Without further ado, here is the definitive guide for learning Nextflow in 2022.
 These resources will support anyone in the journey from total beginner to Nextflow expert.